-- Change Management -- A program designed to reflect sociological changes in the health care organization including changes in patient populations, changes in types of services offered, or new volunteer services to enhance patient services.
+- Change Management - A program designed to reflect sociological changes in the health care organization including changes in patient populations, changes in types of services offered, or new volunteer services to enhance patient services.

-- Health & Wellness -- A program designed to educate and encourage patients and others to exercise increased responsibility for personal wellness.
+- Health & Wellness - A program designed to educate and encourage patients and others to exercise increased responsibility for personal wellness.

 - Volunteerism – A program designed to promote the philosophy of volunteering and/or raise the morale of volunteers.

-- Recruitment/Recognition -- A program designed to encourage individuals to become volunteers or to recognize outstanding volunteer activities.
+- Recruitment/Recognition - A program designed to encourage individuals to become volunteers or to recognize outstanding volunteer activities.

 - Fundraising – A program designed to raise monies to enhance patient care or increase visitor or staff amenities in the facility.

-- Special -- Exemplary volunteer program/service that does not fall within the other six categories.
+- Special - Exemplary volunteer program/service that does not fall within the other six categories.